-As part of the Unfair Terms in Consumer Contracts Regulations 1999 it is stated that no contract term can legally have the effect of excluding liability for death or injury caused by negligence in the course of business.
+As part of the unfair terms provisions in the Consumer Rights Act 2015 it is stated that no contract term, or notice, can legally have the effect of excluding or restricting liability for death or injury caused by negligence in the course of business.

 What does this mean if an accident occurs as a result of your negligence?
 Your disclaimer wording won’t get you off the hook in terms of blame.